Life of the Muhammad

-Muhammad (whose name means "highly praised") was born in Mecca in 570 AD.
+Muhammad is the founder and chief prophet of Islam and the source for the Quran.
+"Muhammad" - whose name means "highly praised" - was born in Mecca in 570 AD.
 His father died shortly before his birth, and he lost his mother at the age of six.
-The young orphan was then raised primarily by his uncle, for whom he worked as a shepherd.
+Muhammad was then raised primarily by his uncle, for whom he worked as a shepherd.
 At age 9 (some sources say 12), he joined his uncle on a caravan to Syria.

 At age 25, Muhammad was employed by Khadija, a wealthy Meccan widow 15 years his senior.
-The two were married, and by all accounts enjoyed a loving and happy marriage.
-Early records report that "God comforted him through her, for she made his burden light."
-Although polygamy was common practice at the time, Muhammad took no other wife than Khadija until her death 24 years later.
+The two were married, and by all accounts had a loving and happy marriage.
+Early records state that "[Allah] comforted him through her, for she made his burden light."
+Although polygamy was common practice at the time, Muhammad took no other wife until her death 24 years later.

-Muhammad reported that while in a trance-like state, the Angel Gabriel appeared to him and said "Proclaim!"
-But like Moses, Muhammed was a reluctant prophet.
+Muhammad reported that while in a trance-like state, the angel Gabriel appeared to him and said "Proclaim!"
+But like Moses, Muhammad was a reluctant prophet.
 He replied, "I am not a proclaimer."
 The angel persisted, and the Prophet repeatedly resisted, until the angel finally overwhelmed Muhammad and commanded him:

 Proclaim in the name of your Lord who created!